 ECT can cause severe and permanent memory loss, brain damage, suicide, cardiovascular complications, intellectual impairment and even death.
-The current Western Australian ECT Consent Form, states: “In some people, memory loss may be severe and can even be permanent.”7
+As of early 2017, the WA Chief Psychiatrist’s ECT Guidelines recommended ECT form, states: “In some people, memory loss may be severe and can even be permanent.”
+8

 Psychiatrist Dr. Colin Ross said about electroshock treatment, “there is a lot of brain damage, there is memory loss, the death rate does go up, the suicide rate doesn’t go down.
 If those are the facts from a well-designed big study, then you would have to conclude we shouldn’t do ECT… I don’t see why we would want to keep doing it.
 It doesn’t make sense to me.”

 A major proponent of ECT, psychiatrist Harold A. Sackeim, when addressing the regularity of patients complaining about memory loss, stated, “As a field, we have more readily acknowledged the possibility of death due to ECT than the possibility of profound memory loss, despite the fact that adverse effects on cognition [consciousness] are by far ECT’s most common side-effects.”
 10

 The same electroshock machines used in the US are used in Australia.
 In 1982 the manufacturers were supposed to prove their devices were safe and effective to the U.S. Food and Drug Administration (FDA) or discontinue production of ECT machines.11 This was not done or enforced by the FDA.